leftwm/leftwm/themes/README.md

 # We want your themes

 We are looking to expand the list of available themes for an upcoming release.
-If you enjoy making desktops look good please consider shairing (making a pull request).
+If you enjoy making desktops look good please consider sharing (making a pull request).

 # Requirements for a theme